Basic Credit Requirements

 Students who plan to continue in the PhD program are required to write a master’s thesis, the subject of which is chosen in consultation with the student’s advisor and master’s committee.

-Completion of the master’s thesis is followed by an oral defense of the thesis.
+Completion of the master’s thesis is followed by an oral defense of the thesis; students should plan to have a copy of the MA thesis sent to their committee members at least 14 days prior to the oral defense.
 At the conclusion of this defense, the student’s committee decides whether the student should be admitted to the PhD program.
 This decision is based on the entirety of the student’s record and not solely on their thesis.

 Students who do not wish to advance to the doctoral program may take a comprehensive MA exam consisting of three one-hour written exams addressing theory, critical method, and public discourse.